Thursday, December 13, 2012

 • 4 ounces aged Manchego cheese (regular Manchego also acceptable)

-• 4 sweet hamburger buns (King’s Hawaiian are an awesome choice)
+• 4 sweet hamburger buns (aka King’s Hawaiian)

-Combine the ground beef, salt, chipotle chile powder, black pepper, red pepper flakes, and the Pastamore Dark Chocolate Balsamic Vinegar in a large mixing bowl.
-Mix until evenly combined.
-Form the meat into four even sized patties, and place on a plate to the side.
+Combine the ground beef, salt, chipotle chili powder, black pepper, red pepper flakes, and the Dark Chocolate Balsamic Vinegar in a large mixing bowl.
+Gently mix until combined.
+Form the meat into four patties, and place on a plate to the side.

 Prepare grill to medium high.
 Slice Manchego cheese to divide on four burgers.

-Turn on the grill to medium-high heat.
 Place burgers on grill.
-Turn burgers three times, about a minute to two on each side for medium rare.
+Flip burgers three times, about a minute to two on each side for medium rare.
 Adjust for doneness you prefer.
 On the last flip, add the cheese.
 Two minutes should be enough for the cheese to melt sufficiently.
 At this time, toast the buns on the grill.
 Because they are sweet buns, they can burn faster – be advised.

 Garnish away.
 For our burgers, we garnished with a slice of tomato and some baby spinach leaves.
-You can roll like Chef Jon with sweet potato and grilled red bell pepper.
-The one thing we noted, as did Chef Jon – we did not need a sauce or ketchup.
-And these were the juiciest burgers we have had in a long time.
+We did not need a sauce or ketchup.
+These were the juiciest burgers we have had in a long time.

 Serves 4.